Multistage Stochastic Programming for Rare Event Risk Mitigation in Power Systems Management: Introduction

 This work builds on a recent paper that incorporates probabilistic tail modeling explicitly.
 The work in \cite{tapia2025electricitymarketclearingextremeevents} presents electricity market clearing in the presence of extreme events, using large deviation theory (LDT) to estimate the probability of those deviations.

 The authors present two chance-constrained optimization problems that aim at minimizing the expected power generation cost, where the power generation consists of a scheduled generation plus a random component consisting of a reserved flexible capacity against the occurrence of rare events that put at risk power demand satisfaction.
 The two models use LDT to propose a control policy for distributing the reserve capacity into the different power generators that can controllably inject power into the network.
 The models are distinguished by the use of weights that differentiate two types of risk, one far away from the rare event and one closer to it.
+In this work we focus on one type of risk but extend their chance-constrained formulation to a \textit{multistage} stochastic optimization problem.